 As an improviser and composer, she strives to address political and cultural realities, despite leaning towards crafting sonic fictions of her own.
-She has been initiated in the interdisciplinarity of performative practices and would be curios to further explore it through collaboration and research.
+Lașcu’s performative practices are increasingly stretching into other disciplines, backed by collaboration and artistic research.

 Invested in the inventive aspect of music, she variably switches hats as a curator, conductor, radiophonist or songwriter for projects other than her own.
-Online, Lașcu tends to exhibit a visual side which includes photography, acrylic painting & digital glitch.
+Online, Lașcu displays a visual side which includes photography, acrylic painting & digital glitch.

-Her most extensive publishing effort took place while broadcasting her freshest experiments on Radio WORM (listed in top 100 essential online stations of The Wire magazine), now available via a subscription to her catalogue or through artistic patronage.
+Her most extensive publishing effort took place while broadcasting her recent pieces on Radio WORM (listed in top 100 essential online stations of The Wire magazine), now available via a subscription to her catalogue or through artistic patronage.

 “This is undoubtedly an artist charting her own course.”